chantellecharliseng/Alternative-Protein-Website.github.io/README.md

 # Alternative-Protein-Website

 Welcome to the project!
-You can find the code under 'master'
+You can find the code under the 'master' branch :)